YossraElhaddad/fe-intern-task/README.md

 The file data.js contains the user data who are authorized to log in.

 The test file LoginPage.spec.js is originally located inside cypress/integration folder.

+The app is deployed at github pages at https://yossraelhaddad.github.io/fe-intern-task/